Foreign travel advice

 Wildlife, animal products and souvenirs

 It is illegal to buy, sell, kill or capture any protected wild animal or trade any of its parts without a licence.
-Those caught purchasing or trafficking banned goods may face a fine or prison sentence.
+If you are caught buying or trafficking banned goods, you could face a fine or prison sentence.

 Outdoor activities and adventure tourism